filamentphp/filamentphp.com/content/articles/alexandersix-the-filament-v5-beta-is-here.md

-While we've been hard at work ensuring that Filament v5 was updated to make use of all of the fun new Livewire v4 features, we have had a few other project bubbling around in the background as well.
+While we've been hard at work ensuring that Filament v5 was updated to make use of all of the fun new Livewire v4 features, we have had a few other projects bubbling around in the background as well.
 We aren't _quite_ ready to announce what we've been working on yet, but watch this space, because we all think it's really cool.